Roots and Radishes

 Brand Recommendations

-Below are some of my tried-and-true, favorite brands of high protein milks, yogurts, and protein powders for making delicious and healthy protein overnight oats!
+Below are some of my favorite, most-used brands of milk and yogurt for making delicious and healthy protein overnight oats!

 Milks

-• Fairlife 2% or whole milk - I love this brand because they use a special filtering technology to filter their milk, sifting out half the sugar and increasing the high quality protein to 13 grams per serving.
+• Fairlife 2% or whole milk - I love this brand because they use a special filtering technology to filter their milk, increasing the high quality protein to 13 grams per serving.
 Also, it's lactose free, which helps sensitive bellies.

-• Not Milk - This milk tastes incredible!
-It's a blend of pea and coconut milk with 5 grams of plant-based protein per serving; one of my favorite plant-based milks on the market.
+• Not Milk - A blend of pea and coconut milk with 5 grams of plant-based protein per serving.
+I think this milk tastes delicious!

-• Ripple pea milk - This milk has a luscious and creamy texture with 8 grams of plant-based protein per serving and NO sugar (in the unsweetened kind)!
-It tastes delicious and is one of my favorite milks for smoothies, overnight oats, etc.
+• Ripple pea milk - This milk has a luscious and creamy texture with 8 grams of plant-based protein per serving.

 Yogurt

-• Siggi's yogurt ("skyr", or Icelandic yogurt) is probably my favorite of all time!
-And now they have a delicious plant-based yogurt with 11 grams of protein per serving and only 4 grams of sugar.
-For dairy yogurt, I love Siggi's whole milk yogurt for its thick, creamy texture and flavor.
-Plus, it has 18 grams of protein per serving and only 5 grams of sugar.
+• Siggi's yogurt ("skyr", or Icelandic yogurt) is my absolute favorite of all time!
+And they also have a delicious plant-based yogurt with 11 grams of protein per serving.
+For dairy yogurt, I love using Siggi's whole milk yogurt for its thick, creamy texture and flavor.
+Plus, it has 18 grams of protein per serving.
+That, and their vanilla flavor is my other most used!

-• Fage is my other go-to brand, for either their 2% or whole milk plain Greek yogurt.
-Both are high in protein, low in sugar, and have a thick, creamy texture and rich flavor.
-The reason I love Fage over other Greek yogurts is because it tastes less sour due to the richness.
+• Fage and Chobani are two more brands I buy frequently.
+Their 2% or whole milk plain Greek yogurts are both high in protein, low in sugar, and have a thick, creamy texture and rich flavor.

 Variations